Executive Committee

 Cyberinfrastructure Working Group

-Allen Lee is a research software engineer who has been building cyberinfrastructure for computational social science and complex adaptive systems at Arizona State University since 2006; projects include the Digital Archaeological Record, the Social Ecological Systems Library, Synthesizing Knowledge of Past Environments (SKOPE), the Port of Mars, and CoMSES Net, where he serves as co-director and technical lead.
-He works to improve the state of open, transparent, reusable, and reproducible computational science as a Carpentries instructor and maintainer for the Plotting and Programming in Python and Good Enough Practices in Scientific Computing lessons, and currently serves on the DataCite Services and Technology Steering Group and as a co-chair for the Consortium of Scientific Software Registries and Repositories.
+Allen Lee is a research software lead who has been building cyberinfrastructure for computational social science and complex adaptive systems at Arizona State University since 2006; projects include the Digital Archaeological Record, the Social Ecological Systems Library, Synthesizing Knowledge of Past Environments (SKOPE), the Port of Mars, and CoMSES Net, where he serves as co-director and technical lead.
+He works to improve the state of open, transparent, reusable, and reproducible ("frictionless") computational science as a Carpentries instructor and maintainer for the Plotting and Programming in Python and Good Enough Practices in Scientific Computing lessons, and currently serves on the DataCite Services and Technology Steering Group and as a co-chair for the Consortium of Scientific Software Registries and Repositories.

 Early Career Scholars Working Group